 If you want to get rid of hustle of public transportation and troublesome navigation, you can book a private tour package which covers sightseeing, dining and transfer from us.
 Our local tour guide and driver will escort you to Suzhou Silk Museum with speed and convenience, and take care of all the details.
 You just need to focus on sightseeing.

 Temporary exhibitions with different themes are held in Suzhou Silk Museum.
 For example, during Sep.
 29 to Nov.
 29, 2016, travelers can enjoy more than 80 pieces of silk collections from Han Dynasty to modern time in the exhibition called “25 Years of Donations (1991-2016)”.
-You may have the chance to explore more about silk when there is happen to have temporary exhibitions.
+You may have the chance to explore more about silk when there are some temporary exhibitions.

 To know more Suzhou silk culture, travelers can head to Suzhou No.1 Silk Factory where you can see closely the detail steps from silkworm breeding, selecting cocoons and making silk and know about how silk is made in authentic way.
 To know more about China Silk history, you can head to Hangzhou to visit China National Silk Museum for in-depth learning.